waker-he/cs-learning-notes/cpp/effective-modern-c++/README.md

   - there must be type deduction for `T` when the function is called
 - otherwise it is an __rvalue reference__
 - for variable declared as `auto`, there must be type deduction going on, so `auto&&` suffices to be an __rvalue reference__

+## item 25: return value optimization (RVO)
+- RVO conditions:
+  - the local object is what is being returned (cannot be references or parameters)
+  - the local object has the same type as the return type
+- when RVO conditions are satisfied, the compiler would construct the return object directly in the memory allocated for the return value (in other words, in the caller's stack frame)
+- if not possible to construct the object directly in the caller's stack frame (eg. multiple return statements on lvalues), implicitly `std::move`d would be applied to the returned object

+- applied `std::move` to returned rvalue reference or `std::forward` to returned universal reference (that is init as rvalue-ref) can turn a copy construction into a move construction